jeffcrouse/yt-book/README.md

 1. Construct a cover image using random images from the video

 ## To Do
-- Make command line/npm friendly (specify bin in package.json)
+- Make npm friendly (specify bin in package.json, register with npm)
-- Use node-canvas instead of PDFKit